selkies-project/selkies-gstreamer/README.md

 ### The web interface refuses to start up in the terminal after rebooting my computer or restarting my desktop in a standalone instance.

 This is because the desktop session starts as `root` when the user is not logged in.
 Next time, set up automatic login in the settings with the user you want to use.
-In order to use the web interface when this is not possible (or when you are using SSH or remote access), check `sudo systemctl status sddm` or `sudo systemctl status gdm3` (use your display session manager) and find the path next to the `-auth` argument.
-Set the environment variable `XAUTHORITY` to the path you found while running `selkies-gstreamer`.
+In order to use the web interface when this is not possible (or when you are using SSH or remote access), check `sudo systemctl status sddm`, `sudo systemctl status lightdm`, or `sudo systemctl status gdm3` (use your display session manager) and find the path next to the `-auth` argument.
+Set the environment variable `XAUTHORITY` to the path you found while running `selkies-gstreamer` as `root`.

 ### The HTML5 web interface is slow and laggy.